mjlacey/lithiuminventory/content/more/content-roadmap.md

 - [ ] **Mass transport in Li-ion batteries.** Mass transport in the solid state.
 Mass transport in non-aqueous electrolytes, [transference number](/fundamentals/introduction-li-ion/transference/), concentrated solution theory (Stefan-Maxwell and Onsager equations).
 - [ ] **Reversibility and lifetime.** Introduction to major ageing mechanisms and modes (interfacial layer growth, loss of contact, structural degradation, lithium plating, etc.).
 Introduction of concepts such as loss of active material (LAM) and loss of lithium inventory (LLI).
 - [ ] **Thermal behaviour.** Reversible and irreversible heat.
+- [ ] **Safety.** Introduction to safety aspects related to battery materials; chemical hazards and thermal runaway.
 - [ ] **Performance and metrics.** Introduction to key metrics and key performance indicators (KPIs), common performance plots.
+- [ ] **Performance limitations.** Discussion of common performance limitations, considering the relative contributions of different factors discussed earlier in the chapter
 - [ ] **History of Li-ion battery development.** Timeline, major milestones, major names

 ## Battery materials